 Orchestra at Calvin

 Welcome to the Calvin Orchestra!
 The formal audition for the orchestra program will take place in September when you arrive on campus for the fall semester.
 However, a mandatory meeting for all first year and transfer students who are interested in the orchestra program will take place during your PASSPORT orientation session.
-This meeting is a great opportunity for you to learn about the orchestra program and recieve your music for the fall auditions and concerts.
-Prof. John Varineau, orchestra director, and Dr. David Reimer, director of the Calvin string area, are eager to meet you and learn about you and your musical interests.
-This meeting will take place in the Covenant Fine Arts Center.
-You will receive an email from our office one week prior to your orientation session with more information regarding the exact time and place of the meeting.
-Your scheduled meeting will also be noted on your PASSPORT orientation schedule.
+This meeting is a great opportunity for you to learn about the orchestra program and receive your music for the fall auditions and concerts.
+This meeting will take place during your lunch period at PASSPORT.
+You will receive an email from our office one week prior to your orientation session with more information regarding the exact time and location of the meeting.
+This meeting will also be noted on your PASSPORT orientation schedule.

 If you would like additional information about Calvin Orchestra, please visit the Orchestra page.